 Elena del Rivero is an artist whose work and domestic life inform each other.
 Born in Valencia, Spain, she has lived in New York since 1991.
 Her focus is on painting and works on paper.
 Del Rivero draws inspiration from experience, and what is at hand.
 Inspired by the passage of time, she seeks the double entendre to uncover a subtle, if aesthetic, potential concealed within the discarded object and the transformation of decay.
 She contemplates a utopian idea of mending: action that she takes whenever the opportunity arises when the works get damaged, intentionally or not, during the process of making them; in this manner she, metaphorically, sutures their ‘wounds’.
 The kitchen historically has been the “female grid,” and it is from this paradoxical and political place, the symbol par excellence of domesticity where stories and life gather force, all from a single center of operations: the table, that she draws inspiration and has been for her a laboratory of ideas.

-Elena del Rivero’s work has been shown and collected byi nstitutions in the United States and internationally including: Metropolitan Museum of Art (New York, NY); Museum of Modern Art (New York, NY); Yale University Art Gallery (New Haven, CT); Fogg Art Museum (Cambridge, MA); National Gallery of Art (Washington DC); Baltimore Art Museum (Baltimore, MD); Colby College Museum of Art (Waterville, ME); Pollock Gallery at Southern Methodist University (Dallas, TX); Birmingham Museum of Art (Birmingham, AL); Institut Valenciá d’Art Modern (Valencia, Spain) and The Reina Sofía (Madrid, Spain); among others.
+Elena del Rivero’s work has been collected by the Metropolitan Museum of Art (New York, NY); Museum of Modern Art (New York, NY); Yale University Art Gallery (New Haven, CT); Fogg Art Museum (Cambridge, MA); National Gallery of Art (Washington DC); Baltimore Art Museum (Baltimore, MD); Colby College Museum of Art (Waterville, ME); Pollock Gallery at Southern Methodist University (Dallas, TX); Birmingham Museum of Art (Birmingham, AL); Institut Valenciá d’Art Modern (Valencia, Spain) and The Reina Sofía (Madrid, Spain), among others.

-She has been awarded major grants and prizes that have allowed her to develop her projects throughout the years: Pollock-Krasner Foundation Grant (1991 and 1995), Creative Capital Foundation Grant (2001 and 2002), The New York Foundation for the Arts Fellowship (2001 and 2002) and The Rockefeller Foundation residency at The Bellagio Center, Italy (2005) Most recently she was a recipient of the Joan Mitchell Foundation Award (2015.)
+Major grants and prizes include Pollock-Krasner Foundation Grant (1991 and 1995), Creative Capital Foundation Grant (2001 and 2002), The New York Foundation for the Arts Fellowship (2001 and 2002), The Rockefeller Foundation residency at The Bellagio Center, Italy (2005) and the Joan Mitchell Foundation Award (2015).
+Most recently she was awarded a residency at the Joan Mitchell Center in New Orleans, LA (2017).